 Billion-dollar weather disasters have more than doubled in frequency since 1980.
 With the increase in hurricanes, tornadoes, wildfires and more, rebuilding after natural disasters has become top-of-mind for many building professionals, especially those in areas prone to natural disasters.

 If the need for rebuilding and repairing property damage arises, designing structures that can withstand future weather events is crucial.
 Rebuilding with sustainable materials also contributes to the well-being of the area that has been damaged.
-Let's dig into resilient rebuilding, from structural elements to siding, and why it’s more important than ever.
+Let's learn how to rebuild after a natural disaster, from structural elements to siding, and why it’s more important than ever.

 The LP Structural Solutions portfolio represents a durable, strong option for sustainable rebuilding.
-The portfolio of products is designed to Defend Your Build™ come hail or high water, fire or heat.
+The portfolio of products is designed to Defend Your Build® come hail or high water, fire or heat.
 It addresses top concerns when rebuilding property damage, such as structural strength, water resistance and flame-spread resistance.
 Check out how the products can help builders and contractors when rebuilding homes after weather damage:

 Jeff Yelle, Director of OSB/EWP Technology at LP Building Solutions, sees resilient rebuilding as a key component in the future of how structures withstand weather challenges.

 "I also believe we are going to see a continued convergence of resilient design and resilient solutions," Yelle adds.
 "No building solution performs independently-each component complements other components."